rafrbio/testing_equipment/README.md

 KEY 4 -> Arduino PIN 12

-## Beeper
+## Piezo resonator
-If HIGH it makes “beep”, if LOW it doesn’t make noise
+Use the ARDUINO function tone to generate any kind of sound.
+Refer to Arduuno documentation for details of the function.

-BEEPER -> Arduino PIN 9
+PIEZO -> Arduino PIN 9

 ## Encoder